young-kcd/firebird/builds/install/arch-specific/win32/installation_readme.txt

 o Be sure to install as an administrator. ie, if using the binary installer right click and choose 'Run as administrator'.
-Otherwise the installer will be may be unable to start the Firebird service at the end of installation.
+Otherwise the installer may be unable to start the Firebird service at the end of installation.